-We welcome the opportunity to have a confidential discussion of your case.
 Call us today or use our online contact form to schedule a consultation at our office in the historic Wyatt House in downtown Raleigh.
 We serve clients throughout Wake County.

 In most North Carolina divorces, one of the parents will assume physical custody of the child.
 The other parent will receive visitation rights.
 One parent may assume sole legal custody, or the parents will have joint legal custody.

 When negotiating a parenting agreement, the key is to craft an arrangement that is practical.
 It should allow both parents to maintain a meaningful and consistent relationship with their child.
 It can’t be generic.
 It has to address a family’s unique existing and future needs.
 Although the agreement can be as general or specific as the parties wish, a more specific agreement can reduce the risk of disputes down the road.
-These agreements often are reached with the assistance of a neutral figure in a process that’s called mediation.
+These agreements often are reached with the assistance of a neutral figure in a process that is called mediation.

 If you cannot reach a private parenting agreement with your former spouse, our Wake County child custody lawyers can represent you in a contested child custody case in a courtroom.
 We can also assist you if a custody evaluation has been ordered.

 We can help you to demonstrate to a judge that you will protect and promote the best interest of the child.
-We have experience compiling and presenting evidence that directly addresses the factors that a court will analyze to determine the child’s custody.
+We have experience gathering and presenting evidence that directly addresses the factors that a court will analyze to determine the child’s custody.

 These factors include: